ribbybibby/ssl_exporter/README.md

         replacement: 127.0.0.1:9219 # SSL exporter.
 ```

+### HTTPS

 By default the exporter will make a TCP connection to the target.
-You can change
+This will be
+suitable for most cases but if you want to take advantage of http proxying you
-this to https by setting the module parameter:
+can use a HTTPS client by setting the `https` module parameter:

 ```yml
 scrape_configs: